For over two decades, Sense has been offering massage services at exhibitions and events.

-In a perfect world, your exhibition stand would only feature a couple of products.
-However, as we know, other pressures often ensure that this isn’t possible.
+In an ideal world, your exhibition stand would only feature a couple of products.
+However, we know that other pressures often mean this isn't possible.

-When you have a relatively small exhibition booth and a lot of products to exhibit, there are a few tricks you can employ to make the most of your space:
+When you have a relatively small exhibition booth and numerous products to exhibit, there are a few tricks you can use to maximise your space:

-- Use the back wall of your stand to hang your products.
-As well as creating an interesting backdrop, this frees up valuable space.
+- Utilise the back wall of your stand to hang your products, creating an interesting backdrop and freeing up valuable space.

-- Put some thought into the design of the booth.
-Elements such as drawers and stands can be used to mount products.
+- Put thought into the booth design, using elements such as drawers and stands to mount products.

-I’m not happy with the placement of my stand.
+I'm not happy with my stand's location.
 Is there anything I can do?

-Most organisers will operate on a first come, first served basis.
-So to get the stand you want, you really should book it well in advance.
-Of course, it is not always that simple.
-If you have been assigned a mediocre space and would like one with a better profile, let the show organisers know the size of the booth you would ideally like and get yourself on a waiting list.
-Exhibitors do drop out of shows and the vacant space needs to be filled.
-Make sure you are ready to move stands and wait to act if anyone drops out.
-You should bear in mind that moving stands at late notice can work be quite costly.
-Are the extra costs involved less than the opportunity cost of not moving?
+Most organisers operate on a first come, first served basis.
+To secure the stand you want, you should book it well in advance.
+However, it's not always that simple.
+If you've been assigned a less than ideal space and would like a better one, inform the show organisers of your desired booth size and join a waiting list.
+Exhibitors do drop out of shows, and the vacant space needs to be filled.
+Ensure you're ready to move stands and act quickly if anyone drops out.
+Keep in mind that moving stands at short notice can be quite costly.
+Are the additional costs involved less than the opportunity cost of not moving?

 Should I promote my special offers?

-I need somewhere private to talk to potential clients
+I need a private space to talk to potential clients

-What do you do if you find your stand is the same as most others and there is no apparent reason for this?
-If you want your stand to break out of this uniformity and are facing opposition, what do you do?
+What do you do if you find your stand looks like most others and there's no apparent reason for this?
+If you want your stand to break away from this uniformity and are facing opposition, what can you do?

-- Audio/Visual displays can add a new dimension to your stand and can make visitors stop for a while.
+- Audio/Visual displays can add a new dimension to your stand and encourage visitors to stop for a while.

-- On-Site Massage from Sense is one of the most cost-effective ways to attract people to your stand.
-With the added benefit that after a treatments, visitors will open up to give you much more information.
-For a free quote click here.
+- On-Site Massage from Sense is one of the most cost-effective ways to attract people to your stand, with the added benefit that after treatments, visitors will be more forthcoming with information.
+For a free quote, click here.

 - A game or quiz with a large prize can often attract people to the stand.

-How do I get your customers to recommend me?
+How can I get your customers to recommend me?

-Testimonials are regularly used by sales people.
-They offer a certain amount of credibility for customers who are, quite understandably, reluctant to part with their money.
-Place relevant testimonials next to your exhibits and let your customers do your selling for you.
+Testimonials are frequently used by salespeople.
+They offer a degree of credibility for customers who are understandably hesitant to part with their money.
+Place relevant testimonials next to your exhibits and let your customers do the selling for you.

-How do I make my invitations as inviting as possible?
+How can I make my invitations as inviting as possible?

 If you have an expert in calligraphy working in your office – fantastic!